smithy-lang/smithy-rs/tools/ci-build/README.md

 - `build.docker-compose.yml`: Docker Compose file for using the build image
 - `ci-action`: Script for running CI actions inside the Docker build image
 - `ci-create-workspace`: Used by `ci-action`, but can be run manually to create a one-off workspace for debugging
-- `scripts/`: CI scripts that get copied into the build image
+- `sanity-test`: Script that sanity tests the Docker build image
 - Other directories include various tools written in Rust for build/release/CI

 There are three spaces you need to conceptualize for testing this locally: